bgno1/sds_rebalance/README.md

 #### 4.2.1 Training

-- Download the MMDetection project from the [official MMDetection GitHub repository](https://github.com/open-mmlab/mmdetection), and merge the contents of the `mmdetection` folder into this repository.
+- Download the MMDetection project from the [official MMDetection GitHub repository](https://github.com/open-mmlab/mmdetection), and copy the contents of the `mmdetection-main` folder into this repository's `mmdetection` folder.
+Follow the official guidelines to install the necessary dependencies.

 The relevant directory structure will look as follows: